 Few things emerge without a vision, so spend one minute each morning on your vision.
 First, devote 30 seconds to visualizing your efforts TODAY to walk the talk.
 This is you bringing the new habit into your life today.
 The next 30 seconds are devoted to your ultimate vision, where this new habit will take you.
 The ‘why’ behind all the effort is the source of your daily inspiration and is best nurtured with a few moments of visualizing your goal at the end of the road.
 This will get more and more clear with practice.

 Next, if I can’t find your new habit in your calendar tomorrow, it probably isn’t going to happen.
-If there isn’t a time and place already designated to this new habit, then we are just dreaming again.
+If there isn’t a time and place already designated for this new habit, then we are just dreaming again.
 So be real with yourself.
 If this is important, get it in the calendar in a way that forces you into compliance with your own intentions.

-Please know that you can do this, if it’s important to you.
+Please know that you can do this if it’s important to you.
 But that often isn’t enough.
-This quick start game plan will help, if you keep it simple.
+This quick start game plan will help if you keep it simple.
 Stop talking.
 Start doing…today!